Dentures Greenwood

 Preserves Oral Health

-When you don’t have the ability to bite or chew efficiently, your facial muscles begin to atrophy, but dentures keep these jaw muscles engaged, allowing you to keep eating.
+When you can’t bite or chew efficiently, your facial muscles begin to atrophy, but dentures keep these jaw muscles engaged, allowing you to keep eating.
 In addition, if you have some natural teeth remaining, gaps in your mouth can result in these teeth shifting to compensate for the space.
 When this happens, treatment becomes more challenging.
 Partial dentures will keep your teeth where they are supposed to be.

 Expands Opportunities